AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

   >[!NOTE]
   >
-  >If you are creating a Publisher account and would like to be publicly visible in Real-Time CDP Collaboration's connections catalog, please contact your Adobe account representative.
+  >If you are creating a publisher account and would like to be publicly visible in Collaboration's connections catalog, please contact your Adobe account representative.
 Publisher accounts require a custom brand banner (JPG 2688x1536); this file can be shared directly with your representative.

 - **Configure match keys** – Select the identifiers used for audience matching (currently, hashed email is the only supported match key).